 All employees of a food joint need to be at their best performance during peak hours.
-This is only possible when each and every employee is aware of his/her job responsibility and is willing to give his one hundred percent as and when the time demand.
-The customer experience of the service largely consists of food quality and behavior of the waiting staff.
+This is only possible when each and every employee is aware of his/her job responsibility and is willing to give his one hundred per cent as and when the time demand.
+The customer experience of the service largely consists of food quality and the behaviour of the waiting staff.

 A big part of restaurant management is advertising.
-Restaurant advertising has come a long way from newspaper ads and radio spots to online advertisement through food portal.
-Social networking offers a low to no cost way of promoting your restaurant.
+Restaurant advertising has come a long way from newspaper ads and radio spots to online advertisements through food portals.
+Social networking offers a low to no-cost way of promoting your restaurant.

-- Promotions - a sure way to increase footfalls in your premises
+- Promotions - a sure way to increase footfall in your premises

-Promotions are very important for any restaurant to attract young crowd who have disposable income.
-It may include happy hours, two-for-one dinner specials, cheerio –o- keenights, live events etc. These activities would increase the revenue as well as capacity utilization.
+Promotions are very important for any restaurant to attract a young crowd who have disposable income.
+It may include happy hours, two-for-one dinner specials, cheerio –o- knights, live events etc. These activities would increase revenue as well as capacity utilization.

 - Restaurant catering can help to boost sales